brianz/blog/content/post/serverless-part-iii.md

 party system, etc. When rolling out different versions of your code you'll inevitably require each one to use specific settings.

-Crack open `s-function.json` and grep for `environment`...you'll see that Serverless is reference three different environment variables:
+Crack open `s-function.json` and grep for `environment`...you'll see that Serverless is referencing three different environment variables:

 ```